Benio101/nwogatewaybot/README.md

 27  *  * * *   cd /usr/bin/nwogatewaybot && ([ -e tasks/foo.task.php ] || cp /home/nwostatus/foo.task.php tasks/950-foo)
 ```

+It is recommended to edit crontab using `crontab -e`.

 ## Task PHP code
 Let's check if the file is executed internally, we don't wont any additional user–side task requests, only the crontab ones.
 ```php